Bioconductor/BBS/Doc/BBSoptions.md

 ## NoExamplesOnPlatforms

+This field was created for a single special case.
+This field is NOT recommended - use 'UnsupportedPlatforms' instead.

 Comma separated list of platforms where examples should not be run.
 Default is an empty string.
 Possible values are win, win32, win64, mac, linux2.